airgram/airgram/README.md

 In the example above you have to implement `getSecretCodeFromSomewhere()` function by yourself.
 That function returns `Promise<string>`, where `string` is a secret code received from Telegram.

-You can use helper `prompt` to communicate to user by command line:
+You can use helper `prompt` to communicate with user by the command line:

 ```typescript
 import { prompt } from 'airgram/helpers'